luyadev/luya/docs/guide/concept-extensions.md

 |type|description
 |----|----------
-|luya-extension|Is used when you have blocks, helpers, assets and other files but no module.
+|luya-extension|Is used when you have blocks, helpers, assets, widgets, components and other files but no module or controller.
-|luya-module|Can contain the same as luya-extension but also modules.
-This packages are also listed on luya.io in the guide section.
+|luya-module|Can contain the same as luya-extension but also modules and controllers.

 ## Extra section